nataliapc/msx2daad/README.md

 **MSX2DAAD** is also compatible with [Maluva DAAD extension](https://github.com/Utodev/MALUVA), that add new functionalities to the classic interpreters like:

 - Load bitmap images from disk.
-- Load/Save the game from/to disk.
+- Load/Save your gameplay from/to disk.
 - Use of external texts in a disk file providing 64kb of additional compressed texts.

 ![](assets/msx2daad_sample.png)